erfan-ramezani/Linux-Project/README.md

 # Linux-Project

 This repository contains a complete Linux project (sections 01–14) with step-by-step solutions.
-Each section is documented separately in the `docs/` folder.
+Each section is documented separately in folder.

 ## Sections
 1. [01 – Installation](01_installation.md)